 Class sessions are $25 each and the blocks will be featured in book order each month.
 Alternatively, you may purchase and sign-up for four sessions at a time and pay $75 - that's one session for free.
 Participants may join at any time and choose to work on a block that may have been featured in an earlier session.
 We have a great selection of yarns for this project.
 Candace will be using our popular Worsted SW super saver yarn for her sampler.

 Sign up now!
-Please note that Class fees are not refundable if scheduled class meets within 48 hours or discounts on class fees were issued, unless the class is cancelled GPY.
+New participants can join any time.
+Class is limited to eight participants.
+Please note that class fees are not refundable if scheduled class meets within 48 hours or discounts on class fees were issued, unless the class is cancelled GPY.

 The Happypotamus, by Heidi Bears is a very popular crochet pattern on Ravelry.
 This fun pattern is a great stash buster, especially for miscellaneous scrap yarn for your own very colorful Happypotamus.
 Participants may even choose to share and swap yarns, like a Happypotamus Yarn Swap!